joymon/dotnet-helpers/README.md

 # Contributing

 As normal via pull requests (PR).
-There is no slack channel, mail group or any other communication mechanism setup as its at the very early stage and not sure how long I will have interest into .Net
+There is no slack channel, mail group or any other communication mechanism setup as this project is at the very early stage.I am not sure how long I will have interest into .Net.
+Full framework is already going out of main stream and only .Net Core will continue from .Net 5 onwards.

 To my understanding the advent of JavaScript Everywhere (Node, Electron etc...) and Scala for distributed backend programming is reducing the .Net foot print.
 For bare metal programming, .Net was never there.

 # Acknowledgments